lukesUbuntu/jira-2-github/README.md

 **Note**  This was a quick throw together works for me fine :) export your jira issues as xml and this will import into github issues.
-Requires [Token](https://github.com/settings/tokens/new) (requires repo access)
+Requires [Github Token](https://github.com/settings/tokens/new) (requires repo access)

 **Exporting Jira issues**
 Go to jira `issues & filters -> search`, filter out the issues that u want to import into your github project, then export/save as a `xml` file...